karaage0703/mario-ai-challenge/README.md

 - All rules are flexible and can change.

 ## Help me
 Everyone is welcome to join.
-Please Pull Request or share information with issue.
+Please create issue and share information.

 Please copy google colaboratory notebook and challenge game.